mozilla/GSOC2020/proposals/common-voice-kiosk.md

 ## Skills Required

-The ideal should be familiar with the following technologies:
+The ideal applicant should be familiar with the following technologies:

 * HTML5/CSS3
 * Javascript (experience with NodeJS or React are a bonus)